Vicadej/su26-team10/SRS.md

   Scenario: Provider views dashboard stats
     Given I have at least one published service with customer interactions When  I open my provider dashboard
-    Then  I see active subscriber count, average rating, and VTS ratio for each service
+    Then  I see active subscriber count, average rating, and total content saved
   ```

 - **US-23 — Reply to a Review**